ionos-cloud/terraform-provider-ionoscloud/docs/data-sources/k8s_node_pool.md

 # ionoscloud\_k8s\_node\_pool

 The **k8s Node Pool** data source can be used to search for and return existing k8s Node Pools.
+You can provide a string for either id or name parameters which will be compared with provisioned K8s Node Pools.
 If a single match is found, it will be returned.
 If your search results in multiple matches, an error will be returned.
-When this happens, please refine your search string so that it is specific enough to return only one result.
+When this happens, please make sure that your resources have unique names.

 ## Example Usage